 Where “N” is the number of batteries.

-You just need to replace 24v in place of 12v to the above calculation.
+You need to replace 24v with 12v in the formula illustrated in this article.

-So formula to calculate multi-battery inverter is: Backup Time (in hours) = [Battery Capacity (in Ah) x 24 v x Efficiency %(n) / Total Load (In Watts)]
+So the formula to calculate a multi-battery inverter is: Backup Time (in hours) = [Battery Capacity (in Ah) x 24 v x Efficiency %(n) / Total Load (In Watts)]